 The Dangers Of Drinking Mouthwash - Comprehensive Wellness Center

-Mouthwash is cheap and easy to get.
-Even minors can buy it, which puts underaged people at risk of abusing mouthwash as well.
+Mouthwash is cheap and easy to get, making it even more appealing to someone looking for a legal high.
+Even minors can buy it, which puts under-aged people at risk of abusing mouthwash as well.
 After all, they don’t need to get a fake I.D. as they would with regular beer or liquor to purchase it.

 Why Would Someone Drink Mouthwash?

 Although you may laugh at the thought, there are many reasons why alcoholics might decide to drink mouthwash.
-For some people, they might wake up in the middle of the night with the shakes and have no other source of alcohol in the house to relieve their symptoms.
+For example, they might wake up in the middle of the night with the shakes and have no other source of alcohol in the house to relieve their symptoms.
 Consequently, people often use it as an alternative to conventional alcohol when they run out of other sources.

-Moreover, they could have run out because they drank all of their alcohol or because someone else found their stash and threw it out on them.
+Moreover, they could have run out because they drank all of their alcoholic beverages or because a concerned family member found their stash and threw it all out.
 It could also be because they are in a place where there is no alcohol, such as a prison or a hospital.
-Mouthwash is easier to sneak into these institutions where alcohol is otherwise not allowed.
-This makes it more accessible to people in hospitals and prisons who are unable to buy alcohol.
+After all, mouthwash is easier to sneak into these institutions where alcohol is otherwise not allowed.
+This also makes it more accessible to people in hospitals and prisons who are unable to buy alcohol.

 What Is In Mouthwash?

 While alcohol is one of the main ingredients in mouthwash, it contains many other chemicals as well.
 These chemicals are not meant to be ingested in large amounts, which inevitably occurs when people drink it in an attempt to get drunk.
 In addition to alcohol, mouthwash also contains:

 - Methyl Salicylate